GraphAlchemist/Alchemy/app/scripts/alchemy/drawing/edgeUtils.coffee.md

 two nodes for directed or undirected noncurved edges.

         newEdgeWalk: (edge) ->
+            # THIS IS THE FINAL SPOT THAT IS RIGHT DONT UNDO MORE OR REDO LESS

             a = @a
             square = (num) ->
                 return num * num